Polymer/old-docs-site/docs/start/usingelements.md

 ## Interoperability: on by default {#interop}

-Because custom elements are fundamentally HTML elements, by nature, they work well with each other. technology that understands DOM (every framework on the planet).
-That means custom elements already works with frameworks like Angular, Ember, jQuery, &lt;insert framework here>.
+Because custom elements are fundamentally HTML elements, by nature, they work well with each other or any technology that understands DOM (every framework on the planet).
+That means custom elements already works with frameworks like Angular, Ember, jQuery, &lt;insert your framework here>.

-Right now, most browsers do not implement custom elements natively so full compatibility is unrealistic.
-Support is simulated through the [platform.js](docs/start/platform.html) polyfills.
-But for the most part, things do Just Work with the polyfills.
-Ultimately all compatibility issues go away when custom elements is implemented directly in browsers.

 The custom elements we've used so far come from {{site.project_title}}'s set and are built using [{{site.project_title}} core](/docs/polymer/polymer.html).
 But here's where things get interesting...